Nick Hardwick (American football)

 Nicholas Adam Hardwick (born September 2, 1981) is an American former professional football player who was a center in the National Football League (NFL), playing his entire 11-year career for the San Diego Chargers.
-He was selected by the Chargers in the third round of the 2004 NFL Draft, and was named to the Pro Bowl in 2006.
-He played college football for Purdue.
+He serves as the assistant offensive line coach for the Chargers.
+He was selected by the Chargers in the third round of the 2004 NFL draft, and was named to the Pro Bowl in 2006.
+He played college football for the Purdue Boilermakers.

-High school career
+Early life

 Hardwick attended at Lawrence North High School in Indianapolis, Indiana.
-Unlike most of his peers, he did not play high school football, having "ditched" the sport in the ninth grade.
-He was a three-year varsity letterman in wrestling and won a state championship.
+Unlike most future college and NFL players, he did not play high school football, having "ditched" the sport in the ninth grade.
+He was a three-year varsity letterman in wrestling and was an Indiana state runner-up as an individual, with his team winning a state championship.

 College career

 Hardwick was a sophomore economics major at Purdue University when his future San Diego Chargers teammate Drew Brees led the Boilermakers to the 2001 Rose Bowl.
 Inspired, he joined the football team as a walk-on, initially playing as a defensive tackle.
-The next year, he became the team’s starting center and earned all-Big Ten honors.
-During his senior year, his starting quarterback was Kyle Orton, who was drafted the following year.
+The next year, he became the team's starting center and earned all-Big Ten honors.
+During his senior year, his starting quarterback was Kyle Orton, who was selected the following year.

 Professional career

-2004 NFL Draft

-Hardwick was picked with the 66th overall selection in the 3rd round of the 2004 NFL Draft by the Chargers.
+Hardwick was picked with the 66th overall selection in the third round of the 2004 NFL draft by the Chargers.